-ME - STRUCTURA AL ENGINEERING 2023-2024

-Semester I

-23MEST111 STRUCTURA L DESIGN LAB 2H:2C

-Instruction Hours/ W eek: L:0 T:0 P:2 Marks: Internal-40, E External-60; Total-100
+Instruction Hours/ Week: L:0 T:0 P:2 Marks: Internal-40, External-60; Total-100

 - 1. To understand the concept of design and detailing - 2.
 Students have to work individually with standard codes - 3.
-Students have to use computational tools and software packages for analyzing, designing and detailing a structure. - 4.
-A detailed report on the work done shall be submitted by individual student in the form of a report and presentation - 5.
-To Prepare the complete structural drawings using computer software
+Students have to use computational tools and software packages for analyzing, designing and detailing a structure.

-- 1. Plan a layout of a structure and Calculate loads using IS codes and various computational tools - 2.
-Analyze the structure for various loads and load combination according to the relevant IS codes - 3.
-Design and detail structures using computer software/tools and check the correctness using manual approximate methods - 4.
-Prepare the complete structural drawings using computer software - 5.
-Apply the concept of design and detailing
+- 1. Analyze a layout of a structure and Calculate loads using IS codes and various computational tools - 2.
+Examinee the structure for various loads and load combination according to the relevant IScodes - 3.
+Inspect a detail structure using computer software/tools and check the correctness usingmanual approximate methods - 4.
+Categorize the complete structural drawings using computer software - 5.
+Assume the various concept of design and detailing